• Skip to primary navigation

 Recipe FAQs

-Should I boil jalapenos before stuffing?
+Should I boil jalapeños before stuffing?

 Can I use serrano peppers for poppers?

-Where did jalapeno poppers originate?
+Where did jalapeño poppers originate?

 The exact origins of this appetizer are unclear, but it's likely that they came from Texas.
 The term "jalapeño poppers" was in use as far back as 1972, so this dish has been around for a while!

-Are jalapeno poppers healthy for you?
+Are jalapeño poppers healthy for you?

-• Make ahead: These baked jalapeño appetizers work great to make ahead of time.
+Make Ahead: These baked jalapeño appetizers work great to make ahead of time.
 Assemble them the day before, and keep them in the fridge until you're ready to bake them.

 Expert Tips